- 22 min ago Ananya Panday And Other Divas Have Yellow Outfit Ideas For Different Occasions

 - Travel 7 Beautiful Churches in India For The Perfect Christmas Holiday

 - Automobiles Orxa Mantis Electric Performance Motorcycle Revealed At India Bike Week 2019

 - Education TOEFL Go!
 Global: A Mobile App From ETS To Stand Out In Exam

 Janmashtami, the biggest festival dedicated to Lord Krishna is celebrated with utmost religious fervour and enthusiasm by his devotees, across the country.
 Associated with the birth of Lord Krishna, the festival makes us recall the story of how Krishna's father Vasudev, had carried him, amidst the rains, across the river Yamuna, just to keep him safe at Nanda's house.

 Lord Krishna was the eighth incarnation of Lord Vishnu and born to restore the righteousness on earth.
-Janmashtami, his birth anniversary will be observed on September 2, 2018.
+Janmashtami, his birth anniversary will be observed on 24th August, 2019.
 While most of the devotees observe a fast on this day, others also need to follow some rules, in order to not displease Lord Krishna.
 There are a few things, that are prohibited for everybody on a Janmashtami.
-Take a look.